About Lonely Viking.

 Martin is a full-stack developer with amazing coding skills.
 He is also amazing at process design and implementation.
 Most importantly, he gets things done.
 We got talking about the vision of Lonely Viking and how together we could do some incredible work so we worked on a few projects together.

 Martin and I decided to merge our two businesses.
 Because Lonely Viking had some traction as a brand and, frankly, because it’s a damn cool name we made the decision to work together under the Lonely Viking brand.

 So here we are today.
-We are building a small, dedicated team and we are crazy excited for the future.
-We’re so pumped we’re building websites for our clients that we know they can see a return on and that they can use to grow their businesses.
+We are a small, dedicated team of 8 and we all love what we do.
+We’re so pumped we’re building solutions for our clients that we know they can see a return on and that they can use to grow and optimise their businesses.
 We also have some awesome new things we are developing and some exciting ideas for the future which is looking pretty bright.